 We want to reassure you that the marking and moderation for all our assessments is fair, consistent, robust and reliable and hence give you confidence that when you receive a mark, the mark has been arrived at following a detailed and rigorous process.
 You can find further details about the marking and moderation process on the Department's Assessment and Feedback pages.

-If you have any concerns or feedback about the assessment process then please contact the Director of Undergraduate Studies in the first instance.
+If you have any concerns or feedback about the assessment process then please contact the Assessment and Feedback Coordinator, who is one of our Deputy Directors of Undergraduate Studies in the first instance.

 Return of marked assessed work

-Marked assessed work will normally be returned to you within 20 University working days after the submission deadline, and should be collected within four weeks thereafter.
+Marked assessed work (excluding examinations and the RAE final project) will normally be returned to you within 20 University working days after the submission deadline, and should be collected within four weeks thereafter.
 Depending on the module, your marked work will either be available to collect from the UG office or will be returned to you during module Support and Feedback classes.
 The UG Office will announce days/times for the collection of specific pieces of assessed work.
 The Department does not accept responsibility for work which is not collected by students within four term-time weeks of its being made available for collection.

 Please also see the University Policy on the Timing of the Provision of Feedback to Students on Assessed Work.